iBet uBet web content aggregator. Adding the entire web to your favor.

 MiG-25RBSh with markings of 2nd Sqn/47th GvORAP (Guards independent recce Regiment)

-Western intelligence first encountered the MiG-25 at the August 1967 Moscow air show, where it was assessed as a fighter-bomber and all-weather interceptor capable of speeds in excess of Mach 2.5.
+Western intelligence first encountered the MiG-25 at the Moscow air show on July 8 and 9, where it was assessed as a fighter-bomber and all-weather interceptor capable of speeds in excess of Mach 2.5.
 It was not believed at that time to have been in series production.[30]

 NATO obtained a better understanding of the MiG-25's capabilities on 6 September 1976, when a Soviet Air Defence Forces pilot, Lt.
 Viktor Belenko, defected, landing his MiG-25P at Hakodate Airport in Japan.[31][32]
 The pilot overshot the runway on landing and damaged the front landing gear.
 Despite Soviet protests, the Japanese invited U.S. Air Force personnel to investigate the aircraft.[33]
 On 25 September, it was moved by a C-5A transport to a base in central Japan, where it was carefully dismantled and analyzed.[34]
 After 67 days, the aircraft was returned by ship to the Soviets, in pieces.[35][36]
 The aircraft was reassembled and is now on display at the Sokol plant in Nizhny Novgorod.